 T (tumour) is divided into 3 stages - T1 to T3.

-T1 means the tumour is 8 cm or less at its widest point.
+T1 means the tumour is 8 cm or less across.

-T2 means the tumour is more than 8 cm.
+T2 means the tumour is more than 8 cm across.

-T3 means a high grade tumour where there is more than one area of cancer in the same bone.
+T3 means there is more than one area of cancer in the same bone.